FlawlessCasual17/rpm-get/README.md

 # rpm-get

-rpm-get functionality for .debs published in 3rd party repositories or via direct download.
+`dnf`/`zypper`-like fuunctionality for .RPMs published in 3rd party repositories or via direct download.
 It works on Fedora, openSUSE (Leap and Tumbleweed), RHEL (Red Hat Enterprise Linux), and other related distributions.

+This project is a fork of [deb-get](https://github.com/wimpysworld/deb-get) by **_wimpysworld_**.

 WARNING!
 This project is not ready for use!